anvilproject/anvil-portal/content/learn/learn.md

 **Owner** - If you created a workspace you are it’s owner and can read, modify, share and execute the workspace.
 When sharing with Readers, you can allow them to share with other readers.
 When sharing with Writers, you can allow them to execute or share with other writers and readers.
 Workspace owners can also change the workspaces Terra Billing Project.

 **Writer** - If you have “Writer” access to a workspace you can read and modify the workspace.
-The person who shared the workspace with you may also have allowed you to execute or share the workspace with other readers or writers by giving you “Can Compute” or “Can Share” privileges.
+The person who shared the workspace with you may also have allowed you to execute or share the workspace with other readers or writers by giving you can-compute or can-share privileges.

 **Reader** - If you have “Reader” access to a workspace you can read.
-The person who shared the workspace with you may also have allowed you to share the workspace with other readers by giving you “Can Share” privileges.
+The person who shared the workspace with you may also have allowed you to share the workspace with other readers by giving you can-share privileges.

 In general, if you can share a workspace, you can give the new user the same permissions you have or less.

 > Note that workspace billing charges flow through to the workspaces Terra Billing Project and Google Cloud Billing Account regardless of which “Writer” launched the workspace’s cloud environment.

 > Also, note that removing someone as a member from a Terra Billing Project will not prevent them from incurring charges on any workspace using the Terra Billing Project.
-If a user is a Writer with Can Execute permissions on a workspace they will be able to launch the workspace and incur compute charges even if they are not a member of the workspace’s Terra Billing Project.
+If a user is a Writer with can-execute permissions on a workspace they will be able to launch the workspace and incur compute charges even if they are not a member of the workspace’s Terra Billing Project.